Frequently Asked Questions

 My undergraduate GPA is lower than the ideal.
 What should I do to make myself a more qualified candidate for admission to the MURP or MUS program?

 The minimum GPA requirement for full admission to the MURP program and to any graduate program at Portland State University is a 3.0.
 In certain cases, students with undergraduate GPAs below 3.0 may be granted conditional admission to the program and/or University.
 The MURP program is increasingly difficult to gain admission to without excellent undergraduate grades.
-The median GPA of admitted students in 2012 was 3.52.
+The median GPA of admitted students is typically 3.5 or higher.
 If your undergraduate GPA is not strong you will likely have difficulty getting admitted to the program without gaining significant related experience and raising your GPA.
 You have the option of improving your chances by taking graduate level courses as a post-baccalaureate or graduate certificate student.
 Taking some classes at the graduate level and earning a strong GPA (3.5 or higher) may increase your chances of admissions.
 Please note, however, that the students admitted to the program generally show excellent academic performance, and most have some relevant internship/volunteer experience in the field.

 The Statement of Purpose is an important part of the evaluation process.
 Aside from demonstrating your writing ability, it gives the Admissions Committee the opportunity to get to know you.
 Think about how you would present yourself in a face-to-face interview, and discuss your interests and qualifications.
 Additionally, you should consider covering some of the following topics in your letter:

 - The basis of your interest in graduate work in urban studies and/or planning